RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 8. Create a back button for going back to the *Home* page:<br/>

    a.
-Copy and paste an existing button, double-click its caption to rename it as *Back*.<br/>
+Copy and paste an existing button, double-click its caption and rename it as *Back*.<br/>

    b.
-Drag and drop it inside the row at top left corner and configure the design, appearance, and spacing, if necessary.<br/>
+Drag and drop it inside the row at top left corner and configure the design, appearance, or spacing, if necessary.<br/>

 The configured UI of *Parts* page may look like the following UI page: